Institution for Architectural Order and Generational Continuity

 It exists to preserve integrity where permanence is intended.

-The Institution constitutes territory where land, architecture, and governance remain ordered across generations.
+The Institution constitutes territory where land, architecture, and governance remain ordered across time.

 Territorial Domain

-When territory is constituted within the Charter framework, it forms a unified Domain organized around a permanent anchor.
+When land is constituted under Charter, it forms a unified Domain structured around a permanent architectural anchor.

 Institutional Seat

-The Institutional Seat comprises the designated land and built form that establish the structural center of the Domain.
+The Institutional Seat comprises the designated land and built form that establish the architectural and territorial center of the Domain.

-The Seat anchors territorial coherence and establishes continuity in place.
+The Seat anchors territorial coherence and fixes continuity in place.

 The Seat establishes permanence.